pikipity/EEGViewer/README.md

 Now, this program is only tested in MATLAB R2015b.
 You are welcome to test it in other MATLAB versions.

 It is only suitable for Windows.
-For other system, the GUI may not be able to display correctly.
+For other systems, the GUI may not be able to display correctly.
+But the main functions may still be workable.

 ## Installation Steps